 If your claim is approved and the item has been received, the Benefit Administrator will issue a reimbursement for the purchase price of the item, up to a maximum of two hundred and fifty dollars ($250.00) per eligible item, or one thousand dollars ($1,000.00) annual maximum per Account, less any applicable shipping and handling fees.

-- Signed or pinned transactions are covered as long as You use Your eligible Account to secure the transaction.
+- Signed or pinned transactions are covered as long as you use your Members 1st credit card to secure the transaction

 - You shall do all things reasonable to avoid or diminish any loss covered by this benefit.
 This provision will not be unreasonably applied to avoid claims.

-- If You make any claim knowing it to be false or fraudulent in any respect, no coverage shall exist for such claim, and Your benefit may be cancelled.
+- If you make any claim knowing it to be false or fraudulent in any respect, no coverage shall exist for such claim, and your benefit may be canceled.
 Each cardholder agrees that representations regarding claims will be accurate and complete.
 Any and all relevant provisions shall be void in any case of fraud, intentional concealment, or misrepresentation of material fact.

 - This benefit is provided to eligible cardholders at no additional cost.
 The terms and conditions contained in this Guide to Benefits may be modified by subsequent endorsements.
 Modifications to the terms and conditions may be provided via additional Guide to Benefits mailings, statement inserts, statement messages or electronic notification.
-The benefits described in this Guide to Benefits will not apply to cardholders whose Accounts have been suspended or cancelled.
+The benefits described in this Guide to Benefits will not apply to cardholders whose Members 1st credit card has been suspended or canceled.

 - This benefit does not apply to the extent that trade or economic sanctions or other laws or regulations prohibit the provision of insurance, including, but not limited to, the payment of claims.